-Screen goes blank when you are back to home or dashboard:
+Xbox Screen goes blank when you are back to home or dashboard

-If your TV or monitor screen goes blank everytime you return to your Xbox Dashboard, you need to power cycle your Xbox One.
-Many a time the power state of Xbox gets misconfigured, and a simple restart will not solve the problem.
-To recycle power state follow the steps below:
+If your TV or monitor screen goes blank every time you return to your Xbox Dashboard, you need to power cycle your Xbox One.
+Many a time, the power state of Xbox gets misconfigured, and a simple restart will not solve the problem.
+To recycle the power state, follow the steps below:

 - Press the Xbox button on your console, and keep it pressed until you hear a click, and then your Xbox turns off.

-- Wait for a minute, and then turn your console on by pressing the Xbox Button.
+- Wait a minute, then turn your console on by pressing the Xbox Button.
 You can also use the Xbox One controller to turn it on.

 - Check if this solution was helpful.
 Launch an app, and then switch back to the home screen.

-The refresh rate (measured in Hz) for monitors i.e. how often a TV changes the image or frame on the screen is different for different media.
-While Xbox One adapts automatically for a different type of media, for movies you need 24Hz refresh rate.
+The refresh rate (measured in Hz) for monitors i.e., how often a TV changes the image or frame on the screen, is different for different media.
+While Xbox One adapts automatically for different types of media, for movies, you need a 24Hz refresh rate.
 This refresh rate is the natural frame rate for movie viewing.
 Xbox One lets you manually change video output.
 You can set it to allow 24Hz.